Jliew1113/SCIE10005_INV_1/README.md

-# MATLAB folder for SCIE 10005 Investigation 1 Group Assignment
+# Folder for SCIE10005 Investigation 1 Group Assignment

 ### analysis.mlx for live demo
 ### analysis.m as a single code file